 Our homeschool schedule has changed dramatically since we first began.
 As the boys have gotten older and they’ve become more involved in sports, we’ve had to tweak what works for us.

-Your homeschooling schedule will change and it will evolve just as you and your children do.
-Some years will be a repeat of the year before, but some will be completely different as your family needs change.
+Your homeschooling schedule will need to be adjusted as you and your children grow and learn.
+Some years will be a repeat of the year before, and some will be completely different as you enter new seasons of life.

 You see, the perfect homeschool schedule is going to be one that takes into account the answer to each of these 10 questions because the perfect homeschool schedule for EVERY family is one that is unique to that family.